OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 >**Note:** The fseries-dk does not support 2x200GbE or 1x400GbE configurations.

-#### **4.7.1 Walkthrough: Modify the Ethernet Sub-System to 2x4x10GbE**
+#### **4.7.1 Walkthrough: Modify the Ethernet Sub-System to 2x4x10GbE Using IP Presets**

 Perform the following steps to modify the Ethernet Sub-System to 2x4x10GbE.
 In this walkthrough, we will create a new IP presets file that will be used during the build flow.
+Note that this modification can be done with OFSS, but the presets flow for demonstration purposes.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3-2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2023.3-2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2023.3-2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Run the `setup` stage of the build script to create a work directry for the fseries-dk design.